 What:

-- The <iframe>sandboxattribute restricts iframe’s ability to perform potentially dangerous operations.
+<iframe>sandboxattribute restricts iframe’s ability to perform potentially dangerous operations.

 HTML Spec Reference: